Answers to frequently asked questions regarding dicamba use and label requirements.

 The federal label requires numerous elements to be kept for every individual application.
 Records must be generated within 72 hours after application and a record must be kept for every individual application.
 Although not required, each registrant has sample forms available that can be used for assistance in recordkeeping.
 US EPA requires record retention for 2 years.

 Xtendimax Recordkeeping Form:

 The Illinois specific restrictions state that application on soybeans of a pesticide containing dicamba shall not be made if the wind is blowing toward any Illinois Nature Preserves Commission (INPC) site that is adjacent to the field of application.

 What are Illinois Nature Preserves Commission sites and how do I find where they are located within the State?

 The INPC assists private and public landowners in protecting high quality natural areas and habitats of state-listed species through dedication or registration of such lands into the Illinois Nature Preserves System.
 These areas are afforded a high level of ecological protection pursuant to the Illinois Natural Areas Preservation Act.
 INPC site locations are available

 Note: The mapping tool on the site includes several layers in addition to the INPC sites, including Illinois threatened and endangered species, Illinois natural areas inventory sites and IDNR owned and managed properties.
 Applicators can access the specific INPC site layer for information in seeking to comply with the dicamba labels.

-The Illinois Section 24(c) special local need label prohibits application after June 20 regardless of soybeans growth stage.
+prohibit application after June 20th regardless of soybeans growth stage.

-- Can I spray dicamba products if the wind is blowing in the direction of sensitive crop species or areas?
+Can I spray dicamba products if the wind is blowing in the direction of sensitive crop species or residential areas?

-No. Dicamba application CANNOT occur if the wind is blowing in the direction of sensitive crops, which includes residential areas.
+No. Dicamba application CANNOT occur if the wind is blowing in the direction of adjacent sensitive crops or residential areas.